-The Department of Natural Resources and Energy Development is responsible for the management of aggregate resources located on provincial crown lands.
-The department's mandate is to protect and optimize the use and availability of these mineral aggregate resources in the best interest of the people of New Brunsswick.
+Aggregate resources are vested in the owner of the land in which they lie, as such, the Department of Natural Resources and Energy Development is responsible for the management of aggregate resources located on provincial Crown land.
+The department's mandate is to protect and optimize the use and availability of these aggregate resources in the best interest of the people of New Brunswick.

-The Minister of the Department of Natural Resources and Energy Development, through the Quarriable Substances Act and Regulation 93-92, has the authority to manage tenure, exploration, development and production of aggregates on crown lands and on any private lands that lie within 300 metres, seaward or shoreward, of the ordinary high water mark.
+The Minister of the Department of Natural Resources and Energy Development, through the Quarriable Substances Act and Regulation 93-92, has the authority to manage tenure, exploration, development and production of aggregates on Crown lands, as well as any private land(s) that lie within 300 metres, seaward or shoreward, of the ordinary high water mark of the provincial coastline.

 The Crown Land Quarries Policy provides details on how the resource is managed from the following perspective: